npomfret/react-native-image-tools/README.md

 <img src="docs/demo.gif" width="350">

+## API

-### API
+### _RNImageTools.openEditor(options)_

-_RNImageTools.openEditor(options)_ returns a promise which when resolved contains a uri to the output image, or null if editing was cancelled.
+Opens the Adobe Image Editor.
+Returns a promise which when resolved contains a uri to the output image, or null if editing was cancelled.

+_options_ parameter:

 | name | description | default value | type |
 | :---: | :---: | :---: | :--- |